 1 | Feel tiny at the Arashiyama bamboo forest

 Walking through the soaring bamboo stalks of the densely packed Bamboo Forest in the shadows of the morning light is eerily beautiful and incredibly serene.
-The Bamboo Forest thoroughly deserves its spot as an iconic Kyoto sight and one of its most photographed spots!
+The Bamboo Forest thoroughly deserves its spot as an iconic Kyoto sight and one of our favorite photo locations in Kyoto.

-Kyoto sightseeing tip: the Bamboo Forest is hugely popular and gets extremely busy throughout the day.
+Things to do in Kyoto tip: the Arashiyama Bamboo Forest is hugely popular and gets extremely busy throughout the day.
 Arrive early – we had the place to ourselves for a short time after sunrise and it was magical.
-Plus we got to capture some amazing pics!
+Plus we got to capture some great photos!

-Kyoto sightseeing tip: Kyoto Station is the perfect location for a Kyoto stay as most visitors arrive and depart from Kyoto station and sights such as the Bamboo Forest and Fushimi Inyari Shrine are just a few minutes train journey away.
+Things to do in Kyoto tip: Kyoto Station is the perfect location for a Kyoto stay as most visitors arrive and depart from Kyoto station and sights such as the Bamboo Forest and Fushimi Inyari Shrine are just a few minutes train journey away.
 It also has a host of great food options like most of Japan’s major train stations.

 2 | Fushimi Inari Shrine